laurenpenn/Website/plugins/podpress/readme.txt

 = Requirements =
 podPress requires at least WP 2.1 but it is very recommended to use at least WP 2.3.
 Many features like the widgets, the custom feeds or the CategoryCasting feature will work only with WP 2.3 or later WP versions.
 Multiple Widgets are available in combination with WP 2.8.x or newer.

+The auto detection of the duration and other meta information requires PHP 5.0.5.
+But all other elements of the plugin work with PHP 4.x, too.

 = Included Software =
 podPress v8.8.10 includes: